catmaid/CATMAID/API_CHANGELOG.md

   false by default.
 If set to true, the returned annotations will include their creation_time and edition_time.

+- GET|POST `/{project_id}/skeletons/completeness`:
+  Obtain compleness information on a list of skeletons.

 ### Modifications

 - `POST|GET /{project_id}/node/list`: